adopted-ember-addons/ember-data-factory-guy/README.md

 **Support for fixture adapter is currently kinda broken.**

-*Version 0.9.0 and up deprecates explicit call to store.makeFixture in your tests, in favor of using the testHelper.make function from FactoryGuyTestHelperMixin instead.
-If your not currently doing this already ( using FactoryGuyTestHelperMixin ), add a FactoryGuy.setStore(store) somewhere in your code before you start making fixtures.*
+*Version 0.9.0 and up deprecates explicit call to store.makeFixture in your tests, in favor of using the FactoryGuy.make or testHelper.make function from FactoryGuyTestHelperMixin instead.
+If your not currently doing this already ( using FactoryGuyTestHelperMixin ), add a call to FactoryGuy.setStore(store) somewhere in your code before you start making fixtures.*

 ## Using with Ember Cli
   - https://github.com/igorrKurr/ember-cli-factory-guy-example